mulesoft-assets/template-sfdc2db-account-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize accounts from Salesforce to Database.
+I want to synchronize accounts from Salesforce to Database.

-This Template should serve as a foundation for the process of migrating accounts from Salesforce instance to Database, being able to specify filtering criteria and desired behavior when an account already exists in the destination org.
+This Template should serve as a foundation for the process of migrating accounts from Salesforce to Database, being able to specify filtering criteria and desired behavior when an account already exists in the Database.

 As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
-During the Input stage the Template will go to the SalesForce Org A and query all the existing Accounts that match the filter criteria.
+During the Input stage the Template will go to the Salesforce and query all the existing Accounts that match the filter criteria.
-During the Process stage, each SFDC Account will be filtered depending on, if it has an existing matching account in the DB Org B and if the last updated date of the later is greater than the one of SFDC Org A.
+During the Process stage, each Salesforce Account will be filtered depending on, if it has an existing matching account in the Database and if the last updated date of the later is greater than the one of Salesforce.
-The last step of the Process stage will group the accounts and create them in DB Org B.
+The last step of the Process stage will group the accounts and create them in Database.
 Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 # Run it! <a name="runit"/>

-Simple steps to get SFDC to DB Accounts Migration running.
+Simple steps to get Salesforce to Database Accounts Migration running.

-**Note:** This particular Anypoint Template illustrate the migration use case between SalesForce and a Database, thus it requires a DB instance to work.
+**Note:** This particular Anypoint Template illustrate the migration use case between Salesforce and a Database, thus it requires a Database instance to work.
 The Anypoint Template comes packaged with a SQL script to create the DB table that uses.
-It is the user responsability to use that script to create the table in an available schema and change the configuration accordingly.
+It is the user responsibility to use that script to create the table in an available schema and change the configuration accordingly.
 The SQL script file can be found in [src/main/resources/account.sql](../master/src/main/resources/account.sql)

 This template is customized for MySQL.
 To use it with different SQL implementation, some changes are necessary: